jazzi/jazzi.github.io/_posts/2023-03-22-how-to-install-slackware-15-with-uefi-and-nvidia.md

 ## FCITX Chinese Input method

 *fcitx* is already installed if you choose FULL installation but not started yet.
-To make fcitx5 the default input method, please add these lines to your /etc/environment (or .profile):
+To make fcitx5 the default input method, please add these lines to your /etc/environment (or .profile or ~/.bash_profile):

 ```
     GTK_IM_MODULE=fcitx